samsuh/2025-learnings/README.md

 ```
 Cool video walking through reth (rust ethereum) line by line: https://youtu.be/gPQ-uXj03iQ?si=7dxP518SnpXdz5DU
 I plan to tackle this once i finish rust fundamentals in abt a week.

+5/5 - Getting through the rest of enums section.